awilliams/awilliams.github.io/_posts/2014-01-11-rtanque-getting-started.markdown

 ### Summary

-We have seen how to control our tank and also how to receive input about the game state.
-Now it is time to add some logic to help our tank better defend itself and maybe even win a match.
+We have seen how to control a tank and also how to analyze the game state.
+Now it is time to add some logic to help your tank better defend itself and maybe even win a match.
 Take a look at the [SeekAndDestroy](https://github.com/awilliams/RTanque/blob/master/sample_bots/seek_and_destroy.rb) tank, which is included in the repository, for an example of a complete working tank.

 **Distribution**

-At some point, you may want to share your tank with others, or maybe download a tank.
+At some point, you may want to share your tank with others, or maybe download a friend's tank.

 The first step to distributing your tank is to upload your tank [as a Gist](https://gist.github.com/) (either public or secret).
 After creating your gist, it will be assigned an id.
 With this id, others can download your tank.